Skip to main content

 Indiana teenager Ryan White dies of AIDS.
 His friendship with Ryan inspires Elton John into action.

-Elton John and Jeanne White stand together beside Ryan White's hospital bed, who was diagnosed with AIDS after a blood transfusion in 1984.
+Black and white photo of Elton John and Jeanne White standing together beside Ryan White's hospital bed, who was diagnosed with AIDS after a blood transfusion in 1984.

 1992